 While in the US in the early 20’s he met and married his first wife, Mary Robinson Hume, daughter of the Mayor of Georgetown and grand daughter of the diplomat in Abraham Lincoln’s administration.
 They had two children Lily and Hume.
 Hume went on to become the famous Arabists in the state Department.
 Rising to become the Ambassador to the Saudi Arabia in the mid 1980’s.
 Hume was nicknamed “Hume of Arabia” by his colleagues for his deep knowledge and respect he had in that part of the world.
 His deep knowledge got him selected to become Paul “Jerry” Bremmer’s right hand man in rebuilding Iraq after the second Iraq war, in the provisional authority.

-His grandson a deputy director of FBI and his granddaughter the ACTING DEPUTY ASSISTANT SECRETARY
+His grandson is a deputy director of FBI and his granddaughter the Acting Deputy Secretary for the African Affairs at the State Department.

 Abdullah was a freemason, Grand Master of the National Grand Lodge of Iran, a sufi and a Dervish.
 He has left numerous articles and books on Sufism.
 He is considered the pre-eminent Sufi leader and perhaps one of only in the 20th Century.